IG report debunks media, Trump foes’ conspiracy theories

 This means the FBI had former British intelligence officer Christopher Steele’s allegations in hand before opening Crossfire Hurricane.
 Agents would have read Mr. Steele’s assertions that Donald Trump was a spy for the Kremlin and frolicked with prostitutes in Moscow in 2013.
 Mr. Steele also produced reports in July that alleged a conspiracy between the Trump campaign and the Kremlin.

-The 22-month investigation by special counsel Robert Mueller found no evidence of this.
-The dossier today has been widely discredited.
+The 22-month investigation by special counsel Robert Mueller found no evidence of a Trump-Russia election conspiracy.
+The FISA warrant was based largely on the Christopher Steele dossier, which today has been widely discredited.
 Republicans call it a hoax and Russian disinformation.

 ⦁ Mr. Comey told reporters in 2018: “I have total confidence that the FISA process was followed and that the entire case was handled in a thoughtful, responsible way by DOJ and the FBI.
 I think the notion that FISA was abused here is nonsense.”